 NHS England worked in partnership with The National Council for Palliative Care, Pancreatic Cancer UK, Leeds NHS Teaching Trust Palliative Care Team and St Giles Hospice to share Lesley and Seth’s story and develop a suite of educational resources and learning units.

 As part of this partnership, Professor Jane Cummings, Chief Nursing Officer for England worked with Lesley Goodburn to look at what we can do differently in the NHS to improve care and continue to respect patient wishes.
-Professor Cummigs further supported this work on BBC News feature when it was first launched.
+Professor Cummings further supported this work on BBC News feature when it was first launched.
 Find out more and access the Homeward Bound resources.

 Providing care closer to home